LarsGKodehode/react-course-4-weeks/README.md

 This is the folder where we will do the majority of our development.
 Look inside for a further breakdown.

 ### .gitignore
-Inside this file you can put the name of files and folder you want to exclude from being uploaded when pushing.
+Inside this file you can put the name of files and folder you want to exclude from being uploaded when pushing to a remote repository, like this repository here which is hosted on GitHub.com.

 ### package-lock.json
 DO NOT write in this file.
 This applies to all files ending with *-lock.json.
 These are generated and maintened by npm, and nothing we should concern us with.